 Join us each month on Wednesdays at 12:05 PM!

-Join us for spectacular, fun, wonderfully varied offerings from individuals and groups local to the Norwalk community.
+Come each month for spectacular, fun, wonderfully varied offerings from talented soloists and ensembles from Norwalk, New Haven, and New York City.
 Programs last 45 minutes.
 Concerts are open to the public, with a $15 suggested donation.

 September 13, 2017: Saxophone and Piano: Around the World

 First-time performers of the Mid-Day Music Concerts, the Prometheus Duo—Marko Stuparevic (piano) and Joseph Abad (saxophone)—will present an international program with pieces from Spanish, Argentinean, Turkish, Belgian, and Connecticut composers.

 October 11, 2017: 500 Years of Music for Guitar

 Mid-Day Music favorite Peter Griggs presents a chronological tour of the guitarist’s repertoire.
 The program travels from the Renaissance to the Contemporary, including Baroque, Classical, flamenco, jazz and Brazilian music.
 The music includes works by J.S.
 Bach, Gaspar Sanz, Ferdinando Carulli, Django Reinhardt and Thelonious Monk—as well as Griggs’ own compositions.

 Violinist Emil Altschuler and pianist Alice Chenyang Xu perform a program of Gershwin transcriptions by legendary violinist Jascha Heifetz, including popular favorites from ‘Porgy & Bess,’ the ‘Preludes’ (originally for solo piano), and “Hexapoda ‘Five Studies in Jitteroptera,”’ a rarely heard piece inspired by Robert Russell Bennett’s “jitterbug.”